kate2797/clubmate/README.md

 Students can browse and select clubs depending on their location, genre, and criteria such as whether 18+ entry or COVID test are required, user reviews of the venues in terms of the club’s number of stars, user commentary, and whether a club is deemed safe by others.
 Through its focus on student health safety, ClubMate brings a new spin-off to traditional club rating applications.

-The project was developed by Group 33 as an assessed coursework for the ITECH 21-22 module and is hosted on PythonAnywhere under the following link: [itech33.pythonanywhere.com](http://itech33.pythonanywhere.com/).
-To see the wireframes that guided the visuals of the project, visit this [AdobeXD](https://xd.adobe.com/view/48d98a5e-9a3f-4c8a-84ab-2eb515e9cdd6-1d8a/) link.
+The project was developed by Group 33 as an assessed coursework for the ITECH 21-22 module and is hosted on PythonAnywhere under the following link [itech33.pythonanywhere.com](http://itech33.pythonanywhere.com/).
+To see the wireframes that guided the visuals of the project, please visit this [AdobeXD](https://xd.adobe.com/view/48d98a5e-9a3f-4c8a-84ab-2eb515e9cdd6-1d8a/) link.

 ## Getting Started
 To run the project on your machine, please follow the instructions below to clone and install it ☺️.